Building a fully licensed corporate neobank

 We designed a flow that meant we could isolate the core banking solution, keeping products and services separate so they could be easily swapped out, and new products added further down the line.
 There were many important challenges to resolve in our decision making:

-3. We would need to find a solution to avoid overloading the system with queue back-ups in case one of the third party services is down
+We needed a solution to avoid overloading the system with queue back-ups in case one of the third party services is down

 We delivered the Founders Bank team a solid plan that outlined a unified strategy, value proposition, execution roadmap and a high fidelity prototype.
 The plan was communicated in detail with the stakeholders and signed off.
 This allowed us to move to the next phase, the Implementation phase.